csm_indonesien_friede_225.1008_02_3c4e1c7f7f.jpg

 Project progress

-In the area of direct support for victims of sexualized and gender-based violence, including human trafficking, our partner organizations assisted a total of 238 (predominantly female) people.
-The increase in the number of victims supported compared to previous years shows that awareness of gender-based violence is growing and more people are making use of support services.
-Thanks to reintegration and income-generating measures, some of those affected were able to continue their studies or set up their own business.
+Through reintegration and income-generating measures, some of those affected were able to continue their studies or start their own business.
 For offenders, the GKP newly offered rehabilitation courses at its women's shelter "Pasundan Durebang" in Bandung to promote long-term behavior change.
-The shelter "House of Hope" of the GMIT in Kupang succeeded in supporting the families of 83 migrant workers who died abroad, a sad high in the death toll.
+The shelter "House of Hope" of the GMIT in Kupang supported the families of 129 migrant workers who died abroad, a sadly high number of deaths.

 In its service area, GMIT established support and prevention teams for victims of sexualized violence and human trafficking in ten parishes.
 In West Java, the GMIT was able to work with the Muslim civil society organization Sapa Institute to establish contact with the Islamic Union of Indonesia, which includes fundamentalist groups.
 This enabled it to expand its education and awareness-raising activities on the issue of gender-based violence.

-In the area of prevention, work was done structurally to change gender roles and relationships in favor of less violent coexistence.
-Approximately 3,965 people (about one-third men, two-thirds women, five people from the LGBTIQ+ community) participated in awareness-raising activities.
-Public awareness events, seminars, campaigns, and panel discussions were attended by 3,139 people.
-Capacity building initiatives, including trainings, courses, and workshops, were attended by 651 people, mostly women.
-Advocacy activities in policy and church settings reached 494 people directly.
-Several partner organizations are now implementing a Code of Conduct for the Prevention of Sexual Exploitation, Abuse and Harassment (PSEAH) and took action to promote gender equality in leadership positions.
-The measures are bearing fruit: Three of the project's five partner churches are currently led by women, including the GKEwhich covers an enormous area (almost all of Kalimantan, the Indonesian part of Borneo).
+Today, several partner organizations implement a code of conduct for the prevention of sexual exploitation, abuse and harassment (PSEAH) and promote gender equality in leadership positions through measures - with success: three of the project's five partner churches are currently led by women, including the GKEwhich covers an enormous area (almost all of Kalimantan, the Indonesian part of Borneo).
 Indonesian migrant workers in Hong Kong have been Christian Action educated about gender equity and empowered to better exercise their rights.

 Indonesia, Malaysia, Hong Kong